RPknjd/Applied-DL/README.md

       - Compare the pruned model with the original model.
 2. Implementation of structured pruning method
       - Implementation of NN training/testing task without Pruning.
-      - Implementation of NN training/testing task with Pruning
+      - Implementation of NN training/testing task with filter Pruning

-3. Given that I am a beginner in deep learning, gaining a better understanding of its structure and concepts through this work, is my personal goal.
+3. Since I am a beginner in deep learning, gaining a better understanding of its structure and concepts through this work, is my personal goal.

 ### Dataset
 1.[CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html)